Apply for BAföG to attend school

 - you complete while enrolled in a training program that is eligible for BAföG funding.

-- Mandatory internships—that is, those required by your training program so that you can complete your training.
+- are mandatory—that is, required by your training program—in order for you to complete your training.

 - are mandatory and take place within the EU, or